PhlexPlexico/G5V/README.md

 # Get5Vue - Front-end website for G5API
-_**Status: Beta.
-Under active development.**_
+_**Status: Under active development.**_

-Get5Vue (G5V) is going to be a replacement for the get5-webpanel. _Currently_ this is a basic implementation for the extent of [G5API](https://github.com/phlexplexico/G5API) and is going to focus on basic features of presenting data.
+Get5Vue (G5V) is going to be a replacement for the get5-webpanel. _Currently_ this is an implementation for the extent of [G5API](https://github.com/phlexplexico/G5API) and is going to focus on basic features of presenting data.

 ## Features